 I’ve been working on this project on and off for a few years.
 It started off as a simple restoration of a second hand Italian espresso machine which quickly got out of control, as most of my projects seem to do.
 Here’s a video showing the finished project and then a bunch of photos showing the build.
 I should have done the video with the camera turned the other way, sorry about that but I couldn’t be bothered re-doing it.

 The Brasilia ‘Lady’ is a very simple single-group, single boiler machine.
 It has a 300ml brass boiler with a 3-way solenoid valve.
 It has a simple bimetallic thermostat which means the temperature swings wildly (although some models do have more complex thermostats).
 My model had no micro controller and was purely AC driven and controlled by the buttons on the front and the thermostat.
-The machine is in some ways very similar to the popular Silviamachine.

 When I started restoring the machine I quickly decided that I wanted to do a PID modification to maintain a constant temperature.
 At the time I had just started playing around with Arduino so I thought why not just take all of the AC buttons on the front down to an Arduino and control everything through software with solid state relays for the pump, boiler and solenoid.
 The pictures and captions below should explain each part of the build sufficiently.